 Take the habit to discard the user manual when you get rid of the item so the file stays current with only items you own.

 Some manufacturers ask you to register the warranty online.
-I must confess that I hardly do it as I find it is too much trouble as compared to the probability of making use of the warranty.
+I must confess that I hardly do it as I find it is too much trouble compared to the probability of making use of the warranty.

 Staple together your receipt to the warranty.
 You may want to photocopy your credit card receipt as the ink fades away very quickly.
 Add the date until which the item is under warranty.
-For example, if you’ve bought the item on March 1st, 2019 and the item has one-year warranty, write down February 29th, 2020 on the receipt and/or warranty.
+For example, if you bought the item on March 1st, 2019 and the item has a one-year warranty, write down February 29th, 2020 on the receipt and/or warranty.

 File the warranty together with the receipt.
 Use the same categories that you’ve defined for the user manuals.
 You may also decide to file the warranty together with the user manual.